WildernessLabs/Clima/README.md

 ## Clima Options

-We offer clima in two options, a full dedicated kit that it's fully solar powered build and ideal to measure weather outdoors, or a much simplified version that you can build with our Hack Kits:
+We offer clima in two options, a full dedicated kit that it's fully solar powered build and ideal to measure weather outdoors, or a much simplified version that you can build with our Hack Kits.

+Both versions are 100% open source, including all of the enclosure design files, and PCB design of the pro version.

 <table width="100%">
     <tr>
         <td width="50%">
-            <strong><a href="https://store.wildernesslabs.co/collections/frontpage/products/clima-weather-station-kit">Complete Version</a></strong>
+            <strong><a href="https://store.wildernesslabs.co/collections/frontpage/products/clima-weather-station-kit">Pro Version</a></strong>
         </td>
         <td width="50%">
             <strong><a href="https://store.wildernesslabs.co/collections/frontpage/products/meadow-f7-micro-development-board-w-hack-kit-pro">Hack Kit Version</a></strong></td>